 Support for Hemophilia in Children

 NYU Langone doctors help children with hemophilia manage their symptoms and live as normal a life as possible.
-In addition, specialists at the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital of New York at NYU Langone, offer access to resources and services that your child may need to cope with frequent intravenous (IV) infusions and other aspects of treatment.
+In addition, specialists at the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital at NYU Langone, offer access to resources and services that your child may need to cope with frequent intravenous (IV) infusions and other aspects of treatment.

 When started early, treatment for children with hemophilia can usually prevent serious bleeding episodes.
 However, many parents still worry about their child’s safety.
 Our specialists offer guidance on which sports and activities are safest, and prescriptions for medications that can be used during emergencies.
 Our doctors also collaborate with your child’s pediatrician, caregivers, and educators to make his or her environment as safe as possible.